bouvet/bouvet-developer-survey/docs/GETTING_STARTED.md

 If this request gave a 200, the survey data should be imported into, the database.
 Now we need to import user responses.

+- Click on `/api/v1/Resulst/Survey`.
+- Press "Try it out"
+- Press "Execute".
+- Copy the id (GUID) from the response.

 - Click on `/api/v1/Imports/Results`.
+- Paste the id from the previous step into field.
 - Press "Try it out"
 - Input a CSV file.
 Ask a fellow developer if you don't have it.
 - Press "Execute".